RJPearson94/terraform-provider-twilio/docs/resources/chat_channel_trigger_webhook.md

 The following arguments are supported:

-- `service_sid` - (Mandatory) The service SID associated with the channel webhook.
+- `service_sid` - (Mandatory) The service SID to associate the channel webhook with.
 Changing this forces a new resource to be created
-- `channel_sid` - (Mandatory) The channel SID associated with the channel webhook.
+- `channel_sid` - (Mandatory) The channel SID to associate the channel webhook with.
 Changing this forces a new resource to be created
 - `method` - (Optional) The HTTP method to trigger the webhook.
 Valid values are `POST` or `GET`
-- `webhook_url` - (Mandatory) The webhook url
+- `webhook_url` - (Mandatory) The webhook URL
 - `triggers` - (Mandatory) The keywords which trigger the webhook
-- `retry_count` - (Optional) The number of attempt to retry a failed webhook call
+- `retry_count` - (Optional) The number of attempts to retry a failed webhook call

 ## Attributes Reference